NitinChaudhary99/Image-and-real-time-video-to-Pencil-Sketch/README.md

 # 🖌️ Pencil Sketch Converter (Image & Video) – OpenCV

-Convert images and live webcam feed into pencil sketch effects using OpenCV.
+Convert images and live webcam feed/video into pencil sketch effects using OpenCV.
 This project is a great way to learn basic image processing techniques with Python.

 ---